MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-local-source.md

 1. Go to [Office Customization Tool](https://config.office.com/deploymentsettings) and configure the desired settings for your Microsoft 365 Apps installation.
 We recommend the following options:
     - **Products and releases:** Microsoft 365 Apps.
 You can also include Visio and Project if you plan to deploy those apps to all devices.
     - **Update channel:** Choose **Current Channel**
     - **Language:** Include all the language packs you plan to deploy.
-We recommend selecting **Match operating system** to automatically install the same languages that are in use by the operating system and any user on the client device.
     - **Installation:** Select **Local Source**, and type "\\\Server\Share\Microsoft365Apps\Current" for the source path.
 To silently install Office for your users, choose **Off** for **Show installation to user**.
     - **Update and upgrade:** To update your client devices automatically, choose **Office Content Delivery Network CDN** and **Automatically check for updates**.
 Choose to **Uninstall any MSI versions of Office, including Visio and Project**.
 You can also choose to install the same language as any removed MSI versions of Office.
     - **Licensing and activation:** To silently install Microsoft 365 Apps for your users, choose **On** for **Automatically accept the EULA**.
     - **Application preferences:** Define any settings you want to enable, including VBA macro notifications, default file locations, and default file formats

+> [!TIP]
+> Each additional language included in the installation package will increase the size of the source files which need to be downloaded.
+Check [Right-sizing your initial deployment](/fieldnotes/right-sizing-initial-deployment.md) for tips on how to reduce the size of locally stored files.

 2. When you complete the configuration, click **Export** in the upper right of the page, and then save the file as **configuration-cc.xml** in the **\\\Server\Share\Microsoft365Apps** folder.